typst/templates/charged-ieee/template/main.typ

   )
 ) <tab:planets>

-In @tab:planets, you see the planents of the solar system and their average distance from the Sun.
+In @tab:planets, you see the planets of the solar system and their average distance from the Sun.
 The distances were calculated with @eq:gamma that we presented in @sec:methods.

 #lorem(240)